neomatrix369/RESTAPIUnifier/README.md

 - ...combine it with other interesting ideas, libraries, etc...
 - ...do the above and submit pull requests.
 - ...create new examples of existing APIs which can be accessed through the library.
+- ...as far as file formats are concerned, again follow the existing format illustrated by the code-base of the respective languages i.e. for Java - the existing code-base is a good example.
-- ...please follow the principles behind the Java project
+- ...please follow the principles illustrated by the Java project
 - ...please use Test-Driven Development (TDD) to spawn out your solutions, ideal a test for each feature / functionality.
 Behaviour-Driven Development (BDD) based solutions are also welcome.

 Getting started